 Jean's primary linguistic interests pertain to Second Language Acquisition (English-Portuguese) and Syntax.
-He has a BA in English Linguistics, English Literature, and TESOL from the Federal University of Minas Gerais (UFMG), and teaching certificates from the University of Oregon and the University of Cambridge.
+He has a BA in English Studies (Anglophone Linguistics, Literature, and TESOL) from the Federal University of Minas Gerais (UFMG), and teaching certificates from the University of Oregon and the University of Cambridge.
 Prior to coming to UGA, Jean taught English as foreign language in Slovakia and Brazil, and worked as a teacher trainer for two years.
 In 2017-2018 Jean was a Fulbright Foreign Language Teaching Assistant in the Department of Romance Languages at UGA.
-He currently works as a Research Assistant at the Center for Latino Achievement and Success in Education (CLASE) and a Teaching Assistant in the Department of Linguistics.
+He is currently a Goizueta Foundation Fellow based at the Center for Latino Achievement and Success in Education (CLASE) and a Teaching Assistant in the Department of Linguistics.
 He is also the Executive Editor of Working Papers in Linguistics.

 - 2019- present, PhD in Linguistics, University of Georgia.
 Major Concentration: Second Language Acquisition.
 Minor Concentration: Formal Linguistic Theory (Syntax).